Georgetown Semester in Jakarta

 3. Take Jakarta-based courses from the Master in Diplomacy and International Affairs (MDIA) on international relations, political economics and diplomacy

-Benefits of the immersive policy courses
+Benefits of the Policy Labs

 • Real-world impact: Contribute to projects influencing policy and practice.